 In addition, Dr. Osness served as a courtesy professor of physiology and cell biology and as a senior scientist for the Center on Aging at the KU Medical Center in Kansas City, Kansas.
-He also lead PATH (Personal Action Through Health), a semester-long fitness activity and information course for older adults.
+He also lead PATH (Personal Action Through Health), a semester-long fitness activity and information course for lead PATH (Personal Action Through Health), a semester-long fitness activity and information course for older adults.